Ron Washington won't return as Angels manager after 2 seasons cut short by health issues

 The Halos will have their fifth full-time manager in eight seasons since the departure of Mike Scioscia, who managed the club for 19 years and won its only World Series title in 2002.

 After years of free spending on veteran players by Moreno, the Angels have built the start of a young core with shortstop Zach Neto, catcher Logan O'Hoppe, outfielder Jo Adell and first baseman Nolan Schanuel.
-That rising talent hasn't led to an improvement in the standings.
+That rising talent hasn't led to a significant improvement in the standings.

 The Angels also paid $38.5 million this season to third baseman Anthony Rendon, who didn't play in 2025 due to a lingering hip injury.
-Rendon, who hasn't played more than 58 games in any of his six seasons with Los Angeles, still has one year left on one of the most disastrous free-agent contracts in major league history.
+Rendon, who hasn't played more than 58 games in any of his six seasons with Los Angeles after Moreno signed him in late 2019, still has one year left on one of the most disastrous free-agent contracts in major league history.

 Four MLB teams have moved on from their managers since the regular season ended Sunday.
 San Francisco fired Bob Melvin and Minnesota fired Rocco Baldelli on Monday before Bruce Bochy and the Texas Rangers mutually decided Bochy won't return to the dugout.